Azure/cortana-intelligence-quality-assurance/Automated Deployment Guide/Post Deployment Instructions.md

 ### Visualize Data from Database

 The essential goal of this part is to get the failure predictions and visualize it.
 Power BI can directly connect to an Azure SQL DW as its data source, where the prediction results are stored.
+Note that this is mainly for visualizing historical predictions rather than acting upon predictions in real time.
+For real-time visualizations on the predicted failures as they pass through the assembly line, further instructions are given below on visualizing streaming datasets.

 > Note:  1) In this step, the prerequisite is to download and install the free software [Power BI desktop](https://powerbi.microsoft.com/desktop).
 2) We recommend you start this process 2-3 hours after you deploy the solution so that you have more data points to visualize.